SwingGuy1024/PIzzaOrders/README.md

 `java -jar target/miguelmunoz.challenge-0.0.1-SNAPSHOT.jar`

+## Build
+This uses maven to build.
+It has been tested using Maven v3.6.3 and Java 1.8.0_212.
+Maven uses Java 9.0.4

 ## REST API Documentation

 You can view the api documentation in swagger-ui by launching the server, then go to